IFIT / WELCOME TO The Initiative on Apex Court Appointments

 The Initiative on Apex Court Appointments

-The Initiative on Apex Court Appointments is a unique rule of law project that will fill the current gap in guiding principles – both globally and regionally – in the selection and appointment of constitutional and apex court judges.
+The Initiative on Apex Court Appointments is a unique rule of law project to fill the current global gap in guiding principles on the selection and appointment of constitutional and apex court judges.

 Scroll down for more